×

 Share the article

 The importance of physical activity within the field of healthcare has been increasing.
 This has been justified by the large amount of evidence showing that regular exercise practices have beneficial effects on individuals, as a factor for improving their health and quality of life.
-For example, regular practicing of running is associated with improvement of blood glucose levels, cholesterol and lean mass and bone percentages, among other benefits.
-Basically everyone wants to be fit !
+For example, regular practice of running is associated with improvement of blood glucose levels, cholesterol, lean mass, and bone percentages, among other benefits.
+Basically, everyone wants to be fit!
 However, practicing sports activities exposes individuals to physical injuries, which may sometimes be even greater than the injuries among workers who perform repetitive movements.
-Exercising to exhaustion, without guidance or with inadequate guidance, may contribute towards a higher injury rate as high as 83% for amateur or competitive people and thus impair their quality of life, either temporarily or definitively.
-Right now, we see the sudden increase in love for running, cycling with marathons & triathlons being conducted very often.
+Exercising to exhaustion, without guidance or with inadequate guidance, may contribute to a higher injury rate as high as 83% for amateur or competitive people and thus impair their quality of life, either temporarily or definitively.
+Right now, we see the sudden increase in love for running and cycling, with marathons & triathlons being conducted very often.

 Injuries can be classified based on their priority.
-First priority are the ones posing immediate threat to life like cardiac arrest, airway obstruction or uncontrolled bleeding.
-The second priority are the ones posing potential threat to life or limb like head or spine injury or neurovascular injury to a limb.
-The third priority are the sprain, strain, cuts, bruises.
-Thankfully the most common type of sports injuries are the third priority ones !
+First priority is the ones posing an immediate threat to life, like cardiac arrest, airway obstruction, or uncontrolled bleeding.
+The second priority is the ones posing a potential threat to life or limb, like head or spine injury, or neurovascular injury to a limb.
+The third priority is sprains, strains, cuts, and bruises.
+Thankfully, the most common type of sports injury is the third priority!
 And an amateur can encounter any of these three.

 Signs that warrant a visit to the doctor include: